pachiclana/aimharderbot/README.md

 <img src="https://raw.github.com/pablobuenaposada/fitbot/master/inspect.png" data-canonical-src="https://raw.github.com/pablobuenaposada/fitbot/master/inspect.png" height="300" />

-`days-in-advance`: this is how many days in advance the script should try to book classes from, so for example, if this script is being run on a Monday and this field is set to 3 it's going to try book Thursday class from `booking_goals`
+`hours-in-advance`: this is how many hours in advance the script should try to book classes from, so for example, if this script is being run on a Monday and this field is set to 48 it's going to try book Wednesday class from `booking_goals`.
+It will also take into account the booking goal time

 `notify-on-telegram`: set this parameter if you want the app to notify on a chat group about the bookings and exceptions of the app.
 If you do not want the notifications, you have to delete this parameter from the run command.